Members Voluntary Liquidation

 Liquidators Role

-Once appointed the liquidator will usually take the following steps:
+Once appointed the liquidator will usually take most of the following:

 - Find, protect and realise all remaining assets, which could involve taking possession of keys of premises, changing locks etc., notifying insurance companies of the change in status of the company and having his/her interest noted on the policy.